SAT Syllabus 2026 (Section-wise): Reading, Writing & Math Section

 Questions: 8-12

-Types of SAT Reading & Writing Questions
+Types of SAT Reading and Writing Questions

 The SAT Reading and Writing section assesses your proficiency in interpreting, analysing, and integrating information from reading materials.
 It also examines your knowledge of vocabulary and standard English grammar.
 Since the majority of grammar questions are derived from school-level curriculum, it is essential to prepare thoroughly using your textbooks.